abssimon/harmonic-drive-tooth-profile-generator/readme.md

 	"diameter_h": 4.2,
 	"diameter_v": 4.035,

 For example, when you decrease the teeth height, you can increase diameter_v.
 So more teeths will have contact during rotation.
-You can check this in detail with --mode=both or --mode=ani.
-Note, when you change the diameter, you also need to update "flex_circumference" in the config
+You can check this in detail with --mode=both.
+Note, when you change the diameter, you also need to update "flex_circumference"

 	"flex_circumference": 4.117906474475928

-When you run --mode=both, the new circumference is shown, copy it to your config file.
-The right value here is very important for -mode=flex.
+When you run --mode=both, the circumference is always shown, copy the new value to your config file.
+The right value is very important for -mode=flex.